 As Roy explains, a striker-fired gun may seem confusing to a first-time buyer, but they are actually quite simple and reliable to use.
 And, unlike other handguns like a 1911 or most revolvers, there is no external hammer that must be cocked and then released to fire the firearm.

-So, if you’ve been eyeing a striker-fired pistol like the XD-M but was unsure about how it worked, be sure to check out the video from Roy above!
+So, if you’ve been eyeing a striker-fired pistol like the XD-M but was unsure about how it worked, we hope this info helped!